-- The small candlestick body and the long shadow can be treated as basing, which stands for the struggle between the sellers and the buyers.
+- The small candlestick body and the long shadow can be treated as a base, which stands for the struggle between the sellers and the buyers.
 You can describe the market as a flat one.
 Moreover, if there is a long shadow on both sides of the candlestick body, the traders see some uncertainty about the market.

 - The big candlestick body and the long shadow is the most reliable option among the scenarios with long shadow on one side of the small body.
-In case of the big candlestick body, the movement has already begun in the current period.
+In the case of the big candlestick body, the movement has already begun in the current period.

 - The small candlestick body and the short shadow stand for a small trading activity of the market.
 You can see this scenario as the sellers and the buyers of the instrument acting half-heartedly.
-For instance, this is a common case for the EUR/USD pair during the Asian trading session.
+For instance, this is a common cause for the EUR/USD pair during the Asian trading session.

-If you see this pattern during normal work hours, you should carefully think whether it is worthy to work with this trading instrument.
+If you see this pattern during normal work hours, you should carefully think about whether it is worthy to work with this trading instrument.

 Seven Most Popular Forex Candlestick Patterns

-I think you understand that many patterns are described in the classic «Japanese Candlestick Charting Techniques» by Steve Nison.
-I believe we should pay attention to five most common patterns you can see on the Forex market and which can be explained in the context of the interaction between the sellers and the buyers.
+I think you understand that many patterns are described in the classic “Japanese Candlestick Charting Techniques” by Steve Nison.
+I believe we should pay attention to the five most common patterns you can see on the Forex market and which can be explained in the context of the interaction between the sellers and the buyers.